brianglass/anastasis/files/washing_of_the_feet.md

 **John 13: 3-11**\]

 At that time, Jesus, knowing that the Father had given all things into his hands and that he had come forth from God and was going back to God, rises from supper and lays aside his outer garments; and taking a towel he ties it round his waist.
-Then he puts water in the basin and began to wash the disciplesÂ’ feet and wipe them with the towel which was tied round his waist.
-He comes to Simon Peter, who says to him, Â‘Lord, are you going to wash my feet?Â’ Jesus answered and said to him, Â‘What I am doing you do not understand now, but you will understand later.Â’ Peter says to him, Â‘You shall never wash my feet.Â’ Jesus answered him, Â‘Unless I wash you, you have no part in me.Â’ Peter says to him, Â‘Lord, not only my feet, but my hands and my head also.Â’ Jesus says to him, Â‘One who has washed has no need except to wash their feet, but they are wholly clean.
-And you are clean, but not all of you.Â’ For he knew the one who would betray him; that is why he said, Â‘You are not all clean.Â’
+Then he puts water in the basin and began to wash the disciples’ feet and wipe them with the towel which was tied round his waist.
+He comes to Simon Peter, who says to him, ‘Lord, are you going to wash my feet?’
+Jesus answered and said to him, ‘What I am doing you do not understand now, but you will understand later.’
+Peter says to him, ‘You shall never wash my feet.’
+Jesus answered him, ‘Unless I wash you, you have no part in me.’
+Peter says to him, ‘Lord, not only my feet, but my hands and my head also.’
+Jesus says to him, ‘One who has washed has no need except to wash their feet, but they are wholly clean.
+And you are clean, but not all of you.’
+For he knew the one who would betray him; that is why he said, ‘You are not all clean.’

 ****